-If you have questions about coordination of benefits, you may contact GHP Kids Member Services at 866-621-5235 (PA Relay 711).
+If you have questions about coordination of benefits, call GHP Kids customer care at 866-621-5235 (PA Relay 711).

 L. Obtaining a certificate of creditable coverage (HIPAA)

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) requires that GHP Kids issue a Certificate of Creditable Coverage (certificate) to you when your child's coverage under this program ends.
 This certificate is proof that your child was covered under this program and the length of that coverage.